An analytical companion to the Cullen Project

 The clinical register before the hospital

 Attending physicians writing to Cullen already use a depersonalized clinical register.
-If the registers align, clinical voice was inter-practitioner before it was institutional.

 Explore